paschmann/rasa-ui/README.md

 Please ensure prerequisites are fulfilled

-Clone/download the Rasa UI repository
+Clone/download the Rasa UI repository.
+Install npm packages foe both Server and Web.

 ```
 git clone https://github.com/paschmann/rasaui.git
 npm install

+cd web/src
+npm install
 ```

 Please see the [wiki](https://github.com/paschmann/rasa-ui/wiki/Rasa-UI-Install-Guide) for more detailed instructions.

+## DB Setup
+- Execute `dbcreate.sql` on postgreSQL.
+(If migrating from an older version of rasa-ui, execute `db-alters.sql`)
+- All the Tables and views should be setup

+## RasaNLU Setup
+- Update your package.json file to include the IP Addresses of your rasa_nlu server and the connection string of your postgres instance.
+- Update your web/src/app.js file to include the IP Addresses of your local middleware server (no need to change this if they are running on the same instance)

 ## Running

-Run npm start from the server folder
+Run npm start from the server folder (rasa-ui)

 ```
 npm start
 ```

-- Update your package.json file to include the IP Addresses of your rasa server and the connection string of your postgres instance.
-- Update your web/src/app.js file to include the IP Addresses of your local middleware server (no need to change this if they are running on the same instance)

 Your web application should be available on http://localhost:5001

 ## Logging